ZJUI-AI4H/Hulu-Med/README.md

 ## 🔥 News

 - **[2025-10-15]** 🎉 Hulu-Med now supports Transformers integration!
 HuggingFace-compatible models (Hulu-Med-HF) released with simplified loading and inference.
 Integration with VLLM is ongoing.
+(HF-models are available now on ModelScope and coming soon to Hugging Face.)
 - **[2025-10-08]** Hulu-Med models and inference code released!

 ## 📖 Overview